Francis Jue: Other theatre

 Jue appeared as Salvatore "Sally" Camatoy in a stage adaptation of Paper Dolls, by Philip Himberg, at the Tricycle Theatre in London from 28 February 2013 to 13 April 2013.
 The Daily Telegraph wrote: "Jue gives a haunting performance as Sally".
 The Times commented, "At [the musical's] heart is the relationship (which repeatedly made me cry) between Chaim ... and the wonderful Francis Jue as Salvatore – 'Sally'."
 In June, he appeared at the New Haven International Arts Festival in the musical Stuck Elevator, with music by Byron Au Yong and a libretto by Aaron Jafferis, directed by Chay Yew about a delivery man trapped in a Bronx elevator for 81 hours.
 In November, Jue returned to North Shore and to the role of the Engineer in Miss Saigon.
 A review in The Boston Globe commented: "Jue delivers an indelible portrait of a Mephistophelean hustler who doesn’t so much walk as slither, a cannily corrupt survivor adept at switching allegiances. ...
-Jue excels in one of the show’s best numbers, "The American Dream".
+Jue excels in one of the show’s best numbers, 'The American Dream'".
 Jue won an Elliot Norton Award for his performance and was nominated for an IRNE Award.

-In October 2015, Jue created several roles, including the father, in a new comic play, Tiger Style! by Mike Lew at Alliance Theatre in Atlanta, Georgia.
+In October 2015, Jue created several roles, including Melvin the father, in a new comic play, Tiger Style! by Mike Lew at Alliance Theatre in Atlanta, Georgia.
 "Jue steals the show as he rapidly modulates between characters, performing with charisma and humor".
-In early 2016, Jue played sushi master chef Koji in Tokyo Fish Story by Kimber Lee at Theatreworks.
+In early 2016, Jue played sushi master chef Koji in Tokyo Fish Story by Kimber Lee at TheatreWorks.
 Later in the year, he reprised his roles in Tiger Style! in Boston.
-The following year, he played Larry Yee in "King of the Yees", by Lauren Yee, in Chicago and Los Angeles.
+The following year, he played Larry Yee in King of the Yees, by Lauren Yee, in Chicago and Los Angeles.
 A reviewer for Chicago Sun-Times wrote: "You will, without any question, fall madly in love with Larry Yee, or more precisely, with Francis Jue, the wiry, wide-eyed, shrewdly comic, comically un-hip and altogether remarkable actor who plays him with such effortless guile."
 Jue repeated the role in 2019 at the San Francisco Playhouse.
 A reviewer for The San Diego Union-Tribune commented that in Wild Goose Dreams at La Jolla Playhouse in September and October 2017, "Jue portrays the father with a winning, playfully comic touch".
 Jue starred as DHH in David Henry Hwang and Jeanine Tesori's new "play with a musical", Soft Power, which opened at the Ahmanson Theatre in Los Angeles in May 2018 and moved to San Francisco's Curran Theatre in June.